-From an Interview with Michael Watkins on Cheddar, a live and on-demand news network broadcast daily from the New York Stock Exchange.
+Below is a summary of an interview with Michael Watkins on Cheddar — a live and on-demand news network broadcast daily from the New York Stock Exchange.

 Cheddar: Focusing on collaboration within a business as technology evolves.
 Creating a virtual team can be beneficial to your company, but what are some of the things a company needs to understand before it goes virtual?